-It should be noted that for 2018, the activity associated with the transportation pass through was accounted for in a special revenue fund, which was combined with the General Fund for financial reporting purposes.
+It should be noted that for 2019, the activity associated with the transportation pass through was accounted for in a special revenue fund, which was combined with the General Fund for financial reporting purposes.

-Actual revenues and other sources were more than budgeted by approximately \$752 thousand.
-This was attributable to the net impact of an increase in tuition revenue.
+Actual revenues and other sources were more than budgeted by approximately \$655 thousand.
+This was attributable to the net impact of an increase in state aid and tuition revenue.
 For budget purposes, cost-sharing for various Region employees shared by the elementary districts, the reimbursement is shown as a revenue stream.

-Actual expenditures were more than budgeted amounts by approximately \$439 thousand.
+Actual expenditures were less than budgeted amounts by approximately \$32 thousand.
 Significant negative budget variances occurred in the following categories: Personal service - compensation and benefits was due to increased student population that led to staffing changes and from retirements.
 These increased accrued earnings that were paid which increased compensation expenditures.
-The Schedule of Revenues and Expenditures - Budget and Actual is presented on page 68 following the Notes to the Financial Statements.
+The Schedule of Revenues and Expenditures - Budget and Actual is presented on page 69 following the Notes to the Financial Statements.